lyubo-velikoff/react-properties/backend/README.md

 npm install
 ```

-1. Copy .env.example into .env and fil in details
+1. Copy .env.example into .env and fill in details

+1. Copy config/config.json.example into config/config.json and fill in details

 1. Run commands
 ```